nlplab/brat/installation.md

 where `USER` is your username.

-If you are installing brat into your home directory, make sure the following is included:
+If you are installing brat into the `Sites` directory in your home directory, make sure the following is included:

     <Directory "/Users/USER/Sites/">
        Options Indexes MultiViews FollowSymLinks